chicharreros/magicicada-server/README.rst

     openssl genrsa -out privkey.pem

-Then, then generate a self-signed certificate.
+Then generate a self-signed certificate.
 Note that at some point it will ask you to write the "Common Name (e.g. server FQDN or YOUR name)", I found that what you put there needs to match the '--host' parameter you pass to the client (see below, in the part where the client is started), so this host name